-Given the nature of assets held and overall maturity of the Scheme, it is unlikely for any assets owned that the investment manager will be required to vote on the Scheme's behalf.
+Given the nature of assets held and overall maturity of the Scheme, however, it is unlikely for any assets owned that the investment manager will be required to vote on the Scheme's behalf.

-Where appropriate, the Trustees will engage with and may seek further information from their investment manager on how portfolios may be affected by a particular issue.
+Where voting rights do not apply, the Trustees will engage with and may seek further information from their investment manager and the insurers on how they engage with issuers if and where relevant.